-What businesses does Ronaldo have?
+What businesses does Cristiano Ronaldo have?

-As well as representing a number of brands, Ronaldo has created his own around the CR7 image.
+As well as representing a number of major international brands, Ronaldo has created his own around the CR7 image.
 It is mostly centred on his underwear line but has also evolved to include various other clothing, leisure and home products.

-In addition, Ronaldo has two hotels - named Pestana CR7 - in Portugal: one in the capital, Lisbon, and another in Funchal, his hometown on the island of Madeira.
-Late last year, he expanded into gyms in a partnership with US health company Crunch, with the first outlet under his name expected to open in Madrid.
+In addition, Ronaldo has a number of hotels - named Pestana CR7 - in Portugal: one in the capital, Lisbon, and another in Funchal, his hometown on the island of Madeira.
+Pestana CR7 also has hotels in Marrakech, New York and Madrid.
+In late 2016, he expanded into gyms in a partnership with US health company Crunch, with the first outlet under the 'CR7 Fitness' name opened in Madrid.

-What charity work does Ronaldo do?
+What charity work does Cristiano Ronaldo do?

 It would be unfair to say Ronaldo does not strive to put some of his fortune towards the greater good - in fact, in 2015 he was recognised by Dosomething.org as the most charitable sports star in the world.

-The website acclaimed Ronaldo for using his fame to promote "a variety of causes including childhood hunger, obesity and biodiversity" and highlighted an $83,000 donation to a 10-year-old fan in need of brain surgery as well as a $165,000 contribution to a cancer centre in Portugal that treated his mother.
+The website acclaimed Ronaldo for using his fame to promote a variety of causes including childhood hunger, obesity and biodiversity and highlighted an $83,000 donation to a 10-year-old fan in need of brain surgery as well as a $165,000 contribution to a cancer centre in Portugal that treated his mother.

 After the 2016 Champions League final, it was reported that the ex-Manchester United man instructed his agent Jorge Mendes to donate his €600,000 win bonus to a non-governmental organisation.
-Ronaldo has supported the likes of Unicef, World Vision and Save the Children in the past.
+Ronaldo has supported the likes of UNICEF, World Vision and Save the Children in the past.

-Late last year, Ronaldo recorded a message for the children affected by the conflict in Syria and made what Save the Children described as a "generous" donation to their cause.
+In 2016, Ronaldo recorded a message for the children affected by the conflict in Syria and made what Save the Children described as a "generous" donation to their cause.

-How many social-media followers does Ronaldo have?
+How many social media followers does Cristiano Ronaldo have?